-Remember, HVAC warranties from manufacturers only cover repairs or replacements that have to do with a defective part or the system isn’t working like it’s supposed to—it won’t cover repairs resulting from regular use.
-Home warranties are designed to protect homeowners from the costs of repairs caused by normal wear and tear.
+Remember, HVAC warranties from manufacturers only cover repairs or replacements that have to do with a defective part, not from regular use.
+Home warranties, on the other hand, are designed to protect homeowners from the costs of repairs caused by normal wear and tear.

 Most HVAC systems last 10–15 years when they’re properly maintained.
-It’s likely your system is going to need some sort of repair over a decade of almost daily use.
+However, it’s likely your system will need some sort of repair after over a decade of almost daily use.
 Common HVAC repairs include:

-Home warranties cover older heaters and air conditioners, so the age of your system won’t prevent you from receiving coverage.
-The manufacturer won’t stop restrict you, either.
+Home warranties also cover older heaters and air conditioners, so the age of your system won’t prevent you from receiving coverage.

 The Total Plan covers your air conditioning and heating system, as well as these systems and appliances:*

-You can also purchase optional coverage, including pools/spa, well pumps, sump pumps, septic systems, septic tank plumbing, central vacuums, second refrigerators, limited roof leaks, and stand-alone freezers.
+You can also purchase optional coverage for other items, pools/spas, well pumps, sump pumps, septic systems, septic tank plumbing, central vacuums, second refrigerators, limited roof leaks, and stand-alone freezers.

-Not only do you have access to comprehensive coverage, but you receive the following benefits when you select Choice Home Warranty for your air conditioning coverage:
+Not only do you have access to comprehensive coverage, but you receive the following benefits when you select Choice Home Warranty for your HVAC coverage:

 *Terms and conditions apply.
 Review complete limits of liability and any exclusions.
 CHW offers service contracts which are not warranties.